Potentilla reptans: Native Range

 Potentilla reptans has a large native distribution across the continents of Europe, Asia, and Africa.
-In Europe it can be found in the countries of: Albania, Austria, Belarus, Belgium, Bulgaria, Corsica, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, the Netherlands, Poland, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland, Turkey and Ukraine.
+In Europe it is native throughout the continent, except Norway where it is introduced.
 In Asia it can be found in: Afghanistan, China, Cyprus, Mongolia, Iran, Iraq, Kazakhstan, Kirgizstan, Lebanon, Syria, Pakistan, Israel, Palestine, Tajikistan, Turkmenistan and Uzbekistan.
 In Africa it can be found in the countries of: Algeria, Eritrea, Ethiopia, Libya, Morocco and Tunisia.

 Introduced Range

 P. reptans has been introduced outside its native range into various countries across the globe.
 The species has been widely distributed across North America, where it can be found in the states and territories of: Bermuda, California, Colorado, Florida, Georgia, Illinois, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Oregon, Pennsylvania, Virginia, Washington and Wisconsin.
 It has also been introduced in Canada in the provinces of Ontario, Québec and Nova Scotia.
 In Oceania the species was also introduced into the countries of Australia and New Zealand.